lachhebo/lachhebo.github.io/_posts/2019-09-26-pyclustertend-Journal-Development-2.md

 published: true
 ---

-Here, I would like to present my experience creating the package pyclustertend.

-pyclustertend is a python package specialized in cluster tendency.
-Cluster tendency consist to assess if clustering algorithms are relevant for a dataset.
+Here, I would like to present my experience creating the package pyclustertend. pyclustertend is a python package available on Pypi specialized in cluster tendency which consist to assess if clustering algorithms are relevant for a dataset.

 Three methods for assessing cluster tendency are currently implemented and one suplementary method based on metrics obtained with a KMeans estimator :